cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 <img class="blog-portrait2" src="/assets/images/survivor_legends/Parvati.jpg" alt="Parvati Shallow" />

 Parvati is hands down my favourite player.
 She could play every season and I would not get bored of her.
+Parvati's legacy is so impactful that nowadays when charming young females play the game, they often get labelled as a threat, due to the fear they are a "Parvati 2.0".

 She led a dominating alliance in Micronesia and was borderline robbed of the win in Heroes vs Villains.
 After a disappointing performance in Winners at War, I need to see her play at least one more time.